HazyResearch/deepdive/doc/pipelines.md

 # Pipelines

 While testing extractors and inference rules it can be useful to execute only a subset of them.
-Deepdive allows you define *pipelines* that define which extractors and inference rules are "active".
+DeepDive allows you define *pipelines* that define which extractors and inference rules are "active".

 ### Adding Pipelines